Do you have divided attention?

 These are highly ineffective ways of focusing the mind.

-There are three different ways to focus the mind that are much more effective.
+There are three focusing techniques that are much more effective.

 - Focused attention